devbisme/skidl/docs/index.md

 The `@subcircuit` decorator lets you create a hierarchical circuit where the subcircuits are instantiated using function calls with arguments.
-The `@package` decorator is an alternative that *packages* a subcircuit into a `Part`-like object with its own input and output pins that can be connected to other components.
+The `@package` decorator is an alternative that *packages* a subcircuit into a part-like object with its own input and output pins that can be connected to other components.
 In essence, you've encapsulated a subcircuit into its own package with I/O pins.